code-lucidal58/r-programming-inception/introduction_r.md

 [1] 5
 ```
 To view all stored data in the current workspace (I call it scope), use `ls()`.
+`print` command is used to print something on to console.

 ## Arithmetic and Logic operations with R
 Arithmetic Operations supported are :